Veteran (JPEGMafia album): Music and lyrics

 Matthew Moyer of Orlando Weekly labeled Veteran as the most freeform hip-hop album ever, even more so than the works of Death Grips and clipping.
 The instrumentals are an amalgam of noise and glitch styles in the vein of Tigerbeat6 and Mille Plateaux, as well as punk rap, noise rap, trap, and "space-age R&B".
-JPEGMafia's vocal performance is mostly abrasive (in a manner David Turner compared to MC Ride) but ranges from aggressive to calm to crooning.
+JPEGMafia's vocal performance is mostly abrasive but ranges from aggressive to calm to crooning.
 These alterations happen abruptly all within "Thug Tears", beginning with the rapper singing, then rapping in staccato notes before rapping smoothly and singing again.
-Turner notes the "goofy production keeps the record from same navel-gazing mythologizing".
+Turner notes that the "goofy production keeps the record from same navel-gazing mythologizing".

 Veteran continues JPEGMafia's trend of referencing elements of popular culture, political and social issues, which he considers a presentation of an internet-dominated era.
-In fact, critics described the album's "dissonance", "lithe sexuality", rage, and "jaded indifference" as an "incisive, contradictory, sometimes sarcastic" manifesto on the "jarring" state of the United States' social climate, specifically the "monstrous, Twitter-shit spirit of 2018", by a man mentally on the edge.
+Critics described the album's "dissonance", "lithe sexuality", rage, and "jaded indifference" as an "incisive, contradictory, sometimes sarcastic" manifesto on the "jarring" state of the United States' social climate, specifically the "monstrous, Twitter-shit spirit of 2018" by a man mentally on the edge.
 Analyzed by Paul A. Thompson of Pitchfork, the rapper borrows the evocative language of artists like MC Ren, Ice Cube, and Eazy-E, and brings in the irony and bad-faith argumentation of usual internet discussion.
 Topics include political unrest, feminism, hipsterism ("Real Nega"), the flaws of liberalism ("Libtard Anthem"), and gentrification ("Whole Foods", "Williamsburg").
 The lyrics reference video games, anime, Rudy Giuliani, Tomi Lahren, WWE, MAGA, and The X-Files.
 Individuals and institutions lambasted on the record include online critics, publications such as Dead End Hip Hop and Pitchfork, the alt-right, Whole Foods Market, neoliberals, Morrissey, SoundCloud rappers, Bill Maher, and Kellyanne Conway.

 Michael Cyrs wrote, JPEGMafia exudes "a modern grace without attempting to care about everything all the time"; this is best evidenced on "My Thoughts on NeoGAF Dying", where JPEGMafia repeatedly states "I don't care" over a hazy instrumental, presenting his disinterest in any scandal covered in the news.
 On "Rock N Roll Is Dead", the rapper, in expressing his distrust of the mainstream press, threatens to "put hands on a blogger" and "make 'em beg for his life".
 He also shows himself as unafraid to confront the threat of fascism on "Real Nega": "Alt-right want war, well that's fine then."
 On "Williamsburg", JPEGMafia condemns the gentrification of his hometown of Brooklyn over a beat with a sound reflecting the cold and empty feeling of the economic trend; he argues that he is "selling art to these yuppies" and makes fun of the wealthy's penchant for overpriced coffee and Phoenix Suns shirts.